 Training & Qualifications

-- Accredited member of the British Association for Counselling & Psychotherapy (number 082480)
+- Senior Accredited member, British Association for Counselling & Psychotherapy (membership number 082480)

 - Postgraduate Diploma in Counselling and Psychotherapy, Persona/Stirling University)

 - Specialist Module in Bereavement and Loss (Cruse Bereavement Care Scotland)